ErikaTatchyn/ErikaTatchyn/README.md

 ### Hi there 👋

 # Erika Tatchyn - Front-end Developer
-- 🔭 I’m currently working on a Full-stack team project with CodeFirstGirls.
+- 🔭 I’m currently working on an eco 🌱 app with Giki.
-- 🌱 I’m currently learning Python and MySQL.
+- 🌱 I’m currently learning React native, React query.
 - 📫 How to reach me: https://www.linkedin.com/in/erika-tatchyn/
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I live in Scotland.

 ## Summary

 I am a skilled front-end developer with experience in React, Redux Toolkit, HTML5, CSS3, and JavaScript.
-With strong communication, teamwork, and troubleshooting skills, I am able to implement dynamic web solutions and maintain production quality.
+I can implement dynamic web solutions and maintain production quality with strong communication, teamwork, and troubleshooting skills.

 ## Projects